hay-kot/hay-kot/README.md

 ## What I'm Up To
 - 💼 Looking for a entry level developer role in Python, Vue, frontend Javascript, or whatever I'd be a good fit for!
 - 🔭 I’m currently working on [Mealie](https://hay-kot.github.io/mealie/) A Self Hosted Recipe Manager built with Vue, Python, and Docker.
-- 🌱 I’m currently learning Go and C#,
+- 🌱 I’m currently learning C#,
 - ⭐️ Im comfortable with Javascript, Python, and Vue

 <br>